johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 ## My role & responsibilities

-My goal was to deliver a UX change to the main car search component in order to encourage the user to enter a precise pickup location when performing a “non-airport search” with these specific goals and requirements:
+I was to delivr a UX change to the main car search component, in order to encourage the user to enter a precise pickup location when performing a “non-airport search”.
+These were the specific goals:

 1. Improve conversion rates by at least 5% for users in this sales funnel.
 2. The change to the component had to be _only_ visible to users who